FirefighterBlu3/drchrono/drchrono/Project Notes.md

 * avg wait time for today (breaks/negative value) if you leave the timer running all day or if you check in on a different day
 * appointment creation doesn't gracefully handle overlap or duplication
 * on tablets, the date widget doesn't handly my CSS cleanly
+* a number of API interactions don't respond cleanly if the appt/pt is deleted external to the app (webhooks don't always arrive to update me, actually, no DELETE have arrived, ever)